 Some links in this post may be affiliate links

-Aeoniums will flourish in bright light with some direct sunlight, average warmth and moderately moist, fertile, succulents potting soil coupled with monthly feeding during the growing season.
+Aeoniums flourish in bright light with some direct sunlight, average warmth and moderately moist, fertile soil coupled with monthly feeding in the growing season.

 Aeonium Plants commonly called Tree Houseleeks bear succulent, glossy, spoon-shaped leaves which are typically arranged on a basal stem in a dense spreading rosette.